RETURNS & GUARANTEES

 Auckland Region

-What blades are best for cats?
+What blades are best for clipping a matted cat coat?

 Blade tips when clipping cats